WHAT IS THE CAC?

 PLEASE JOIN US

 You will find the atmosphere to be warm and welcoming.
-Come mingle, share, and learn.
-Knowledge is power: The more you know, the more empowered you become, the more you can intelligently help your children.
+Knowledge is power: The more you know, the more empowered you become, the more you can support your child's learning experience.